-- A. For purposes of determining the order of reduction in force "seniority" means length of continuous service within the classification covered by this contract and immediately affected by a reduction in force.
-Such continuous service shall be computed from the date of the employee's appointment in the affected classification.
+- A. For purposes of determining the order of reduction in force or demotion, voluntary or involuntary, "seniority" is determined by all time served in the classification the employee is returning to and would include time served in a higher classification provided that such time these classifications were continuous.
 Where two (2) employees have the same appointment date, the employee who ranked higher on the eligibility list from which they were appointed shall be deemed to be the senior employee. - B. For all other purposes of this contract, "seniority" means length of continuous service as an employee of the Salem Fire Department, computed from the date of the employee's original hire ("continuous service date").
 Where two (2) employees have the same continuous service date, the employee who ranked higher on the hiring eligibility list shall be deemed to be the senior employee.